 Opportunities for individualized study as agreed upon by student and faculty member.
-REPEAT: May be repeated (total credit not to exceed 4 hours).
+REPEAT: May be repeated up to 4 hours.

 Opportunities for individualized study as agreed upon by student and faculty member.
-REPEAT: May be repeated (total credit not to exceed 4 hours).
+REPEAT: May be repeated up to 4 hours.

 Opportunities for individualized study as agreed upon by student and faculty member.
-REPEAT: May be repeated (total credit not to exceed 4 hours).
+REPEAT: May be repeated up to 4 hours.

 Opportunities for individualized study as agreed upon by student and faculty member.
-REPEAT: May be repeated (total credit not to exceed 4 hours).
+REPEAT: May be repeated up to 4 hours.

-Designed to provide academic credit for coursework and assignments completed in conjunction with an international experience offered through the TRI-S program.
-REPEAT: May be repeated.
+Designed to provide academic credit for coursework and assignments completed in conjunction with an international experience offered through the Tri-S program.
+REPEAT: May be repeated for credit.

-MUTR
+MUTR COURSES

-Musical Theatre Courses
+Musical Theatre

 Opportunities for individualized study as agreed upon by student and faculty member.
-REPEAT: May be repeated (total credit not to exceed 4 hours).
+REPEAT: May be repeated up to α hours.